-Here’s a simple technique you can use to prioritise tasks when faced with competing demands from customers and your employer.
+This is a visual technique you can use to prioritise tasks when faced with competing demands from customers and your employer.

-Stewart Meikle, a former manager at the West Midlands Regional Observatory, first showed me this thinking process.
-I’ve used it a lot since, particularly in my last job with Podnosh, which involved lots of client-facing activity.
-I suspect the idea comes from the Urgent/Important matrix attributed to both the late Dr Stephen Covey and former US President Eisenhower.
+A former manager at the West Midlands Regional Observatory showed me this process.
+I’ve used it a lot since, particularly in my last job with Podnosh, which involved lots of client-facing work.
+I imagine the idea comes from the Urgent/Important matrix attributed to both the late Dr Stephen Covey and former US President Eisenhower.

 Think about each task and decide if it’s:

-- Not urgent for your employer or your customer but it needs doing at some point
+- not urgent for your employer or customer but needs doing at some point

 Next, write each task in the relevant quarter of the matrix:

-You now work on the tasks in segment 1 first, then segment 2 and so on.
+Work on the tasks in quarter one first, then quarter two and so on.

-Another way to think about where to place tasks is to consider tasks from a risk-averse perspective.
+Another way to think about placing tasks is to consider tasks from a risk-averse perspective.
 While somewhat negative, this can be useful.
+For example:

-- If I don’t this task straight away, my relationship with the customer will be harmed and the employer’s business or reputation will suffer.
+- If I don’t this task straight away, this will harm my relationship with the customer.
+The employer’s business or reputation will suffer.
 This is crucial to both employer and customer.
-Tasks might be related to key dates like a product launch or delivery milestone agreed by contract or funding agreement.
-Alternatively, it might be highly public activity such as a customer’s annual conference.
+Tasks may be related to key dates such as a product launch or milestone agreed in a contract or funding agreement.
+Tasks may be highly public activity such as a customer’s annual conference.

-- It’s important to the health of the employer’s business that I do this task soon.
-If I don’t, things will become more difficult and I won’t deliver the really urgent stuff in segment 1.
-This could include writing proposals, getting new work in and chasing invoices – getting work lined up and getting paid for work you’ve delivered.
-This includes the stuff your boss wants you to do quickly that isn’t a big deal for your customers.
+- It’s important for the health of my employer’s business that I do this task soon.
+If I don’t, things will become difficult and I won’t deliver the urgent tasks in quarter 1.
+This could include writing proposals, generating new work and chasing invoices – lining work up and getting paid for work you’ve delivered.
+This includes the stuff your boss wants you to do but isn’t a big deal for your customers.

-- My customer wants this done quickly.
-If I don’t do it soon, they will think less of me.
-The world won’t end if I don’t jump on this straight away.
-However, if I respond quickly with minimal fuss and solve the customer’s issue, I’ll keep up my relationship with the customer (or even improve it).
+- My customer wants this done now.
+If I don’t do it soon, they’ll think less of me.
+The world won’t end if I don’t jump on this immediately – but if I respond quickly with minimal fuss and solve the customer’s issue, I’ll maintain my relationship with the customer (or even improve it).

 - This isn’t urgent to my employer or customer.
 I still need to do it though.
-My tasks in this segment are typically expense claims, research and self-learning new skills or software.
+Typical tasks in this quarter are expense claims, research and learning new skills.

-You can download the template (it’s A4 landscape) from the following links:
+You can download the template (A4 landscape) from the following links:

 What do you think of this approach?
 Does it work for you?
 Am I simplifying things too much?
-Am I cavalier in bumping customers’ urgent demands to segment 3?
+Am I being cavalier in bumping customers’ urgent demands to quarter 3?